py-mine/mcproto/CONTRIBUTING.md

 ## Pre-commit

-Now that you've seen all of the linters and type-checkers we use in the project, you might be wondering whether you're really expected to run all of those commands manually, after each change.
+Now that you've seen the linters, formatters, type-checkers and other tools that we use in the project, you might be wondering whether you're really expected to run all of those commands manually, after each change.
 And of course, no, you're not, that would be really annoying, and you'd probably also often just forget to do that.

 So, instead of that, we use a tool called `pre-commit`, which creates a [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), that will automatically run before each commit you make.
-That means each time when you make a commit, all of the linters, formatters and other checkers will run over the code you updated, and if any of these linters detects an issue, the commit will be aborted, and you will see which linter failed, and it's output telling you why.
+That means each time when you make a commit, all of these tools will run over the code you updated, and if any of these linters detects an issue, the commit will be aborted, and you will see which linter failed, and it's output telling you why.

 To install pre-commit as a git hook all you need to do is to run `pre-commit install` from an activated poetry environment, installing it into the git repository as a hook running before every commit.
 That said, you can also run